juniormonkey/oddchatter/README.md

 ## How this works

-The (client-side) frontend is plain old JS, it's all in public/scripts/main.js.

-The backend is a Firebase project, https://firebase.google.com/docs.
-All data and configuration is stored in Cloud Firestore data.
+Odd Chatter is a Firebase project, https://firebase.google.com/docs.
+All data and configuration is stored in Cloud Firestore data, and the HTML/JS/CSS frontend is hosted on Firebase Hosting.

+You'll need to install Firebase locally both to compile and deploy the code: `npm install --save firebase`.

+The client-side code is JS, compiled using [google-closure-compiler](https://developers.google.com/closure/compiler).
+Install this using `npm install --save google-closure-compiler`.
+To build the compiled output, run `compile.sh` or `compile.bat`.

 ### Cloud Firestore data architecture